grinnell-cs/csc151-images/_labs/tail-recursion.md

 ---
-title: Tail and helper recursion
+title: (Optional) Tail and helper recursion
 summary: |
   In this laboratory, you will explore recursive procedures in which we pass along intermediate computations, most typically